B612 Foundation: Tom Jones, strategic adviser

 Dr. Thomas David "Tom" Jones (b.
 January 22, 1955) is a strategic adviser to B612, member of the NASA Advisory Council and a former U.S. astronaut and planetary scientist who has studied asteroids for NASA, engineered intelligence-gathering systems for the CIA, and helped develop advanced mission concepts to explore the Solar System.
 In his 11 years with NASA he flew on four Space Shuttle missions, logging a total of 53 days in space.
 His flight time included three spacewalks to install the centerpiece science module of the International Space Station (ISS).
 His publications include Planetology: Unlocking the Secrets of the Solar System.

-After graduating from the U.S. Air Force Academy where he received his B.Sc. in 1977, Jones earned a Ph.D. in Planetary Sciences from the University of Arizona in 1988.
+After graduating from the United States Air Force Academy where he received his B.Sc. in 1977, Jones earned a Ph.D. in Planetary Sciences from the University of Arizona in 1988.
 His research interests included the remote sensing of asteroids, meteorite spectroscopy, and applications of space resources.
 In 1990 he joined Science Applications International Corporation in Washington, D.C. as a senior scientist.
 Dr. Jones performed advanced program planning for NASA's Goddard Space Flight Center's Solar System Exploration Division.
 His work there included the investigation of future robotic missions to Mars, asteroids, and the outer Solar System.

 After a year of training following his selection by NASA he became an astronaut in July 1991.
 In 1994 he flew as mission specialists on successive flights of various Space Shuttles, running science operations on the "night shift" during STS-59, successfully deploying and retrieving two science satellites.
 While helping set a shuttle mission endurance record of nearly 18 days in orbit, Jones used Columbia's robotic Canadarm to release the Wake Shield satellite and later grapple it from orbit.
 His last space flight was in February 2001, helping to deliver the U.S. Destiny Laboratory Module to the ISS where he helped install the laboratory module in a series of three space walks lasting over 19 hours.
 That installation marked the start of onboard scientific research on the ISS.

 Among his honors are NASA's medals and awards for Space Flight, Exceptional Service and Outstanding Leadership, plus the Federation Aeronautique Internationale's (FAI) Komarov Diploma and a NASA Graduate Student Research Fellowship.